palmleon/DIANA-Recruitment/README.md

 # Probe-Tool

 Probe-Tool consists of two parts.
-First part is to find unique stones for each rover from the field and output them as stated.
+First part to find unique stones for each rover from the field and output them as stated.
 Second part is to make a command program which will take the input from the first part and print what is asked for.

 ## Software requirements
 ### First Part: